ferndot/demo-automation-builder/README.md

 ## Potential improvements

+1. Implement UI for conditional steps
-1. Implement backend logic to actually run steps
+2. Implement backend logic to actually run steps
-2. Connect backend to a relational database
+3. Connect backend to a relational database
-3. Support multiple content types for API request steps
+4. Support multiple content types for API request steps
-4. Implement a better editing component for JSON API requests
+5. Implement a better editing component for JSON API requests
-5. Add mobile support to the flow editor
+6. Add mobile support to the flow editor
-6. Add a confirmation dialog for the step deletion button
+7. Add a confirmation dialog for the step deletion button
-7. Implement flow deletion
+8. Implement flow deletion
-8. Bug: Save button is enabled before a valid step is added
+9. Bug: Save button is enabled before a valid step is added
+10. Add user authenticationn